 Back to the "Z" designation.
 This lens has a standard mechanical zoom ring, but alignment holes, threaded inserts, and electrical contacts are provided for solid attachment of the Canon Power Zoom Adapter PZ-E2 and PZ-E2B (PZA).

 When used on supported cameras, a gear inside the adapter drives a small-geared portion of the zoom ring at a selectable rate.
-Expect a relatively light resistance on the zoom ring resistance to reduce the motor's power requirements.
 Manual zoom can be selected while the PZA is attached.

 Buttons on the outside of the adapter smoothly zoom the lens for operability approaching a cinema lens, easing the job of a single-person operator.